Choosing Your Own Doctor

-Different Types of Doctors
+Different Types of Health Care Providers

 Now you're ready to look for your primary care physician.
 There are lots of different types of doctors to choose from.
 Focus on the top items on your list and ask friends or family members who they use.
 Or ask your current doctor for a recommendation.

-It's time to contact your chosen doctor — or ask your parents to do so.
+It's time to contact your chosen HCP — or ask your parents to do so.
 Call and make an appointment for a regular checkup.
 (If you're not feeling well, it's best to see your current doctor if you can.)

 Adult physicians get booked up quickly so you might not get a regular checkup appointment for several weeks or even months.
-That's OK — you'll need to request your medical records from your current physician and that can take a couple of weeks.
-If you see several different kinds of doctors, ask them to write a brief summary of your medical care instead of just requesting your whole record.
+That's OK — you'll need to request your medical records from your current practice and that can take a couple of weeks.
+If you see several different kinds of doctors, ask them to write a brief summary of your medical care instead of requesting your whole record.